nymtech/nym/documentation/operators/src/nodes/nym-api.md

 The DKG ceremony will be used to create a subset of existing validators - referred to as the quorum.
 As outlined above, they will be the ones taking part in the generation and verification of zk-Nym credentials.
 The size of the 'minimum viable quorum' is 10 - we are aiming for a larger number than this for the initial quorum in order to have some redundancy in the case of a Validator dropping or going offline.

-We will be releasing more detailed step-by-step documentation for involved Validators nearer to the ceremony itself, but at a high level it will involve:
+We will be releasing more detailed step-by-step documentation for involved validators nearer to the ceremony itself, but at a high level it will involve:
 * the deployment and initialisation of [`group`](https://github.com/nymtech/nym/tree/develop/contracts/multisig/cw4-group) and [`multisig`](https://github.com/nymtech/nym/tree/develop/contracts/multisig) contracts by Nym.
 Validators that are members of the `group` contract are the only ones that will be able to take part in the ceremony.
 * the deployment and initialisation of an instance of the [DKG contract](https://github.com/nymtech/nym/tree/develop/contracts/coconut-dkg) by Nym.
 * Validators will update their `nym-api` configs with the address of the deployed contracts.
 They will also stop running their API instance in caching only mode, instead switching over run with the `--enabled-credentials-mode`.
 * From the perspective of operators, this is all they have to do.
 Under the hood, each `nym-api` instance will then take part in several rounds of key submission, verification, and derivation.
-This will continue until quorum is acheived. _More information on this coming soon_.
+This will continue until quorum is acheived.
+More information on this will be released closer to the time of the ceremony.

 **We will be communicating individually with members of the existing Validator set who have expressed interest in joining the quorum concerning the timing and specifics of the ceremony**.